paulnajera/skeleton_humanactivity/README.md

 ### Download Tensorflow Graph File(pb file)

-Before running demo, you should download graph files.
+Before running, you should download graph files.
 You can deploy this graph on your mobile or other platforms.

 - cmu (trained in 656x368)
 - mobilenet_thin (trained in 432x368)